syncfusion-content/javascript-docs/js/FileExplorer/Context-Menu.md

         args.dataSource.pop();
     },
     menuOpen: function (args) {
-        //you can also idendify which context menu is opened by if (args.contextMenu == "cwd") {
+        //you can also identify which context menu is opened by if (args.contextMenu == "cwd") {
             //do your custom action here.
         }
     },
     menuClick: function (args) {
         switch (args.text) {
-            case "largeicons":
+            case "largeIcons":
                 //do your custom action here.
                 break;
         }